-The DSL-224 supports multiple line modes.
-With four 10/100 base-T Ethernet interfaces at the user end, the device provides high-speed VDSL2(ADSL/ADSL2+) broadband connection to the Internet or Intranet for high-end users like net bars and office users.
-The DSL-224 supports both DSL uplink access and Ethernet uplink access.
+The DSL-2740U supports multiple line modes.
+With four 10/100 base-T Ethernet interfaces at the user end, the device provides high-speed ADSL broadband connection to the Internet or Intranet for high-end users like net bars and office users.
+The DSL-2740U supports both DSL uplink access and Ethernet uplink access.
 It provides high performance access to the Internet with a downstream rate of 24 Mbps and an upstream rate of 1 Mbps.
 It complies with specifications of IEEE 802.11, 802.11b/g/n, WEP, WPA, and WPA2 security.
+The WLAN of the device supports 2T2R.